tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Images should be free of major artifacts (Optional but recommended).

-Images should be in .png format.
-TODO (Haven't tested yet) Images could also be .jpg or .tiff

 Each image _must_ have a unique file name.

 Image file names should not contain the following symbols as they are used for other purposes.